 One of Medicare for All’s biggest supporters is Vermont Senator and 2020 Democratic presidential candidate Bernie Sanders.
-Sen. Elizabeth Warren and Rep. Pramila Jayapal have also supported or authored legislation.
+His Medicare for All proposal was a major part of his platform during the 2020 Democratic Primary.

 According to the Kaiser Family Foundation, 10 different bills were introduced in the 116th Congress aimed at restructuring the country’s current health care system.

 Even more recently, an expansive Medicare for All bill was proposed by Rep. Pramila Jayapal in early 2021.

 But despite the many versions of the movement that have been officially introduced as bills, it’s unlikely that Americans will see much, if any, movement on Medicare for All in 2022.
 It would mark an unprecedented and dramatic overhaul to the current health system that could potentially require years of planning.

 It also would need significant support throughout the U.S. government, and currently is still only largely supported among progressive Democrats.